-St. Louis collected data on 1,142, 1,328 and 985 incidents respectively for the months of July, August and September.
-St. Louis experienced a slight increase in clearance times that can be attributed not only to an increase in work zones but also the increase in traffic volumes as the school season starts.
+St. Louis collected data on 1,162, 1,293 and 1,101 incidents respectively for the months of April, May and June.
 St. Louis' data includes considerably more incidents, however St. Louis monitors more freeway miles with more cameras than the Kansas City area.

-This data consists of only those incidents in which the TMC was able to collect data.
+This data consists of only those incidents in which the TMC was able to collect data, not all the incidents on the system.